YellowWebcam/yellow-lite/readme.md

 Yellow Lite is built using [Spring Boot](https://projects.spring.io/spring-boot/) and [Apache Camel](http://camel.apache.org/).
-Both projects provide a extensive documentation on how to use or enhance such programs.
+Both projects provide extensive documentation on how to use or enhance such programs.

+You will have to create a configuration file to successfuly start yellow lite (see "configuration" below).

 To run Yellow Lite using only [Maven](http://maven.apache.org):